Flexible control of the median of the false discovery proportion: Discussion

-Both our method and BH have certain proven theoretical guarantees, in particular under independence.
+Both our method and BH have certain proven, finite-sample, theoretical guarantees, in particular under independence.
 None of the methods are guaranteed to be valid under an unknown dependence structure.
 However, there is much evidence that BH is valid for many dependence structures.
 Likewise, we did not find a simulation setting where our method was invalid.

-Some avenues for potential future research become apparent in the Supplementary Material.
+Besides FDP estimators, we have provided a novel $\pi_0$ estimator.
+We have discussed simulations where this estimator was used within an adaptive BH approach.
+Future work may more extensively assess our estimator in such settings.
+Further avenues for potential future research become apparent in the Supplementary Material.
 There we discuss more general estimates of $\pi_0$ and $V(t)$, which can be combined with the approach in Section \ref{secsimbounds} of constructing simultaneous mFDP bounds.

 Note that ``uniform'' or `` simultaneous'' control usually means that the probability of a union of events is kept below some value \citep{genovese2004stochastic,meinshausen2006false,blanchard2020post,goeman2021only}.
-Since the definition of FDR control is not defined as controlling a probability, ``simultaneous FDR control'' is in that sense undefined.
-However, interestingly, Corollary 1 in \citet{katsevich2018controlling} provides what might be called ``simultaneous FDR control''.
+Since ``FDR control'' is not defined as controlling a probability, ``simultaneous FDR control'' is in that sense undefined.
+However, interestingly, Corollary 1 in \citet{katsevich2018controlling} provides what might be called ``simultaneous FDR control'', assuming the \emph{p}-values are independent.
 In particular, there $\alpha$ can be chosen post hoc, while still guaranteeing that the FDR is at most $\alpha$.

 \bibfont{ }